Lsstd/rickroll-hosts/README.md

-# rickroll-hosts
+# rickroll-links
-rickroll host file to block rickrolls
+rickroll links in one file to block rickrolls